 1. Arena Drag with Water Tank

-The most efficient way of watering your arena is using our arena drag with an implemented water tank, the Platz Max Rain.
+The most efficient way of watering your riding arena is using our arena drag with an implemented water tank, the Platz Max Rain.
 You will water the arena while you are dragging it.
 Little jets on the arena groomer spray water right into the arena footing without wasting any water!